 Surprisingly, it appears the answer may be no. Sellers think that spring is the best time to sell – but the evidence says the best time for your property isn’t so clear cut.

 Table of Contents

 What Is The Best Time Of Year To Sell Property?

-With the passing of spring you may think you have missed the best time to sell your property.
-Somewhat surprisingly the best time to sell your property is autumn, with most property transactions occurring during the month of March, followed by May.
+Somewhat surprisingly, the best time to sell your property may be autumn, with most property transactions occurring during the month of March, followed by May.

-RP Data analysed sales volume between January 2000 and December 2009 and found that March was the busiest month, for both units and houses, across Australia.
+Corelogic (formerly RP Data) analysed sales volumes between January 2000 and December 2009 and found that March was the busiest month for both units and houses across Australia.

-Interestingly volumes do not change that significantly throughout the year with the level of transactions remaining relatively steady other than the Christmas slow down over December and January.
+Interestingly, volume does not change significantly throughout the year, with the level of transactions remaining relatively steady before the Christmas slow down over December and January.

-An academic study by Peter Rossini (Senior Lecturer, University South Australia), came to a similar conclusion.
-“While the so-called “spring rush” in the residential markets may possibly result in more human activity, there is no evidence to suggest compared to summer and autumn, there is more transactions or higher prices”.
+An academic study by a senior lecturer at the University of South Australia, Peter Rossini, came to a similar conclusion.
+“While the so-called “spring rush” in the residential markets may possibly result in more human activity, there is no evidence to suggest, compared to summer and autumn, there are more transactions or higher prices“.

-Peter Rossini found that the month of year you sell your house appears to have very little bearing on the price achieved, with one small exception – during the Winter months properties sell for approximately 1% less than other seasons.
+Peter Rossini found that the month of the year you sell your house appears to have very little bearing on the price achieved, with one small exception – during the winter months properties sell for approximately 1% less than other seasons.

-Listing in spring will put the your property in a competitive sellers market and at a time when buyers are not at their most active.
+Listing in spring will put your property in a competitive seller’s market and at a time when buyers are not at their most active.